View John Brockington's Obituary on https://thebrunswicknews.com/ and share memories

 |

-John Timothy "Timmy" Brockington, 56, of Hortense passed away Dec.
-5 at his residence after a brief illness.
+John Timothy "Timmy" Brockington, 56, of Hortense, passed away Thursday, Dec.
+5, 2019, at his residence, after a brief illness.

-Born in Brunswick, his parents are Loretta Rooks Brockington of Waynesville and the late James Monroe Brockington.
+Born in Brunswick, Ga., his parents are Loretta Rooks Brockington, of Waynesville, and the late James Monroe Brockington.

-Timmy worked at HVAC and loved watching sports, traveling, fishing, and fixing things.
+Timmy worked in HVAC and loved watching sports, traveling, fishing and fixing things.

-Survivors include his wife, June Brockington of Hortense; 3 sons and daughters-in-law, Josh Roberson (Alyson) of Hortense, Josh Brockington (Leah) of Jesup, and Colt Brockington of Jesup; a daughter, Caroline Brockington of Jesup; 3 grandchildren, Marshall Roberson, Jeb Brockington, and Adeline Stephens; his mother, Loretta Brockington of Waynesville; 3 brothers and sisters-in-law, Gene Brockington (Jill) of Brunswick, Bill Brockington of Waynesville, and Donald Brockington (Shelia) of Jesup; and also several nieces, nephews, and other relatives.
+Survivors include his wife, June Brockington of Hortense; three sons and daughters-in-law, Josh Roberson (Alyson) of Hortense, Josh Brockington (Leah) of Jesup and Colt Brockington of Jesup; a daughter, Caroline Brockington of Jesup; three grandchildren, Marshall Roberson, Jeb Brockington and Adeline Stephens; his mother, Loretta Brockington of Waynesville; three brothers and sisters-in-law, Gene Brockington (Jill) of Brunswick, Bill Brockington of Waynesville and Donald Brockington (Shelia) of Jesup; and also several nieces, nephews, and other relatives.

-Visitation will be held one hour prior to the service Dec.
-8 at 2 p.m. at Frye Funeral Home in Nahunta.
+Visitation was held one hour prior to the service Sunday, Dec.
+8, 2019, starting at 2 p.m., at Frye Funeral Home, in Nahunta.

-A funeral service will be held Dec.
-8 at 3 p.m. at the chapel of Frye Funeral Home, with Rev. Jack Lee officiating.
+The funeral service was held at 3 p.m.
+Sunday, Dec.
+8, 2019, in the chapel of Frye Funeral Home, with the Rev. Jack Lee officiating.

 Arrangements are with Frye Funeral Home, Nahunta.